wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 Looking back at our grammar we have eight symbols, each one can be represented as a function which is itself a parser for some subset of the grammar.
 So the _top-level_ functions in this case would be the _symbols_ in our grammar - `<expression>`, `<label>` etc...
+We'll also add an extra function here for parsing label assignment - labels with a ":" after them as in the first part of `<instruction>` - let's call it `labelAssign`.

 ```{.haskell}